Anglo-Boer War Memorial (Johannesburg): Construction

+Role as a memorial

+During the Apartheid period the government banned military parades at the memorial due to it being dedicated to British soldiers who were killed in the Second Boer War.

 The memorial was rededicated on 10 October 1999 in "memory of the men, women and children of all races and all nations who lost their lives in the Anglo Boer War, 1899–1902".
 1 June 2002 saw a gathering at the memorial to commemorate the hundred-year anniversary of the end of the Second Boer War, on 31 May 1902.
 A total of 22 000 British soldiers, 7 000 Boers, 24 000 black men, women and children, and 22 000 white women and children who had died during the war or in concentration camps, were remembered at the ceremony.

 In 2015, the City of Johannesburg budgeted R1,000,000 to restore the memorial which included cleaning the sculpture and adding a protective coating.
 Other work carried out to restore the memorial was the introduction of storm drainage, as the stone blocks had moved out of alignment due to years of excessive moisture in the ground.

+Ceremonies marking Remembrance Sunday have been held at the Anglo-Boer War Memorial since 2023.
+These events previously took place at the The Cenotaph in Johannesburg CBD.
+The 2023 ceremony was organised by the Memorable Order of Tin Hats, a veterans' organisation, after the City of Johannesburg stated that it did not have a budget for the Cenotaph.
+The City of Johannesburg jointly hosted a Remembrance Sunday service with a veterans' organisation at the Anglo-Boer War Memorial in 2025.